Alimodian: Banking

-Banking and providing the citizens of Alimodian financial assistance for different purposes started when the Rural Bank of Alimodian was inaugurated on December 31, 1974, and the book accounts were opened to formally start a business on February 6, 1975.
+Banking services and financial assistance for the residents of Alimodian began with the inauguration of the Rural Bank of Alimodian on December 31, 1974, with accounts officially opened on February 6, 1975.
 The bank ceased operations in 2021 and its banking office was replaced by Queen City Development Bank.
-Alimodian Kilusang Bayan for Credits and Kooperatiba sang Alimodian were also established and opened to cater to the financial needs and other assistance provided for the people of Alimodian.
-Today there are at least 28 multi-purpose cooperatives serving various barangays, communities and associations in the town.
+Alimodian Kilusang Bayan for Credits and Kooperatiba sang Alimodian were also established to provide support to the local population.
+Today, there are at least 28 multi-purpose cooperatives serving various barangays, communities and associations in the town.

 Trade

 The Alimodian Public Market has various stores that sell different products and other dry goods, some food stalls and other services like barbershop, internet cafe and beauty salons.
 Market days in the town take place every Tuesday and Friday but some stalls and stores are open every day such as vegetables, fruits, other dry goods, medicines and hardware.

 Government

+Elected officials

+Current local government officials whose tenure of office will end by June 30, 2028.